Gerald and Charlene Gallego: Murders

 Between 1978 and 1980, Gerald and Charlene Gallego murdered at least ten people in three states.
 All of the victims were aged between 13 and 34, all but one were female and most were killed in California.
 The couple typically cruised around the West Coast along Interstate 80 in Charlene's 1973 Dodge Ram Van and observed young women and girls as potential victims.
 Typically, it was Charlene who lured their targets into the van using various ruses, including duping them into thinking they were only selling drugs.

-In later years, prosecutors would assert, along with Charlene herself, that the couple were on the hunt for an ideal sex slave so that Gerald could indulge in his sexual sadism.
-The couple would restrain their victims, drive to secluded locations and kill them after prolonged periods of continuous sexual assault and psychological torture.
+In later years, prosecutors asserted, along with Charlene herself, that the couple were on the hunt for an ideal sex slave so that Gerald could indulge in his sexual sadism.
+The couple restrained their victims, drove to secluded locations and killed them following prolonged periods of continuous sexual assault and psychological torture.
 The victims were killed usually by shooting, bludgeoning and on one occasion strangulation.